 She also remembers a lovely lady named Agnes who looked out for her.
 Mum was happy here and had lots of friends.
 They used to go across the road to Darling Gardens on their lunch breaks and one of the photos above is from a Christmas get together in the park.
 You can see they have tinsel in their hair.
 She had a special friend named Joyce Lenn who she still talks about.

-Mum was 16 at the time and they wanted to move her up to cutting and design, but Nonno wanted her to leave.
+Mum was about 16yrs old at the time and they wanted to move her up to cutting and design, but Nonno wanted her to leave.
 He had already saved the money for a deposit for the house in Dandenong South so getting to work was a challenge.
 Mum and her siblings would have to get up very early to get ready to walk to the Dandenong Station and be there by 6am.
 She would then get off at Flinders Street Station and then have to go underground which she tells me was a little scary as she had to catch the train to get to Clifton Hill.
 Coming home was also difficult as she couldn't speak much English and didn't know her way around just yet.
 Mum remembers counting every station so that she would know when to get off.
 Then walking back from the station to home would be around 7pm.
 Whoever got home first would start dinner as my Nonna was also working at the time.
 Mum did eventually have to leave and was very sad and missing all her friends.